MelloMM/BinaryMerkleTree/README.md

 # BinaryMerkleTree
-Python3 implementation of a *binary* Merkle trees provided by MelloMM.

-MelloMM set of repos targets the technicals of blockchain, especially Ethereum-based blockchains.

-## Content
-This repo shows a demo of a *binary* Merkle tree.
-These are simple, but they are not the trees used in Ethereum, which uses indeed [Merkle Patricia trees](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/).
-This repo shows a demo of binary trees, whereas the MelloMM's demo of Patricia trees can be found [here (ToDo)]().
+Python3 implementation of a *binary* Merkle tree.
+This code is pedagogical - this is not the most efficient implementation.
+This implementation is simple and readable and may help the reader to better understand binary Merkle trees.
+Note: Ethereum blockchains use a variant of Merkle trees named [Merkle Patricia trees](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/).

 ### Structure
 **main.py:**